 Following a laser treatment, your skin will be extra sensitive, so make sure to wear sunscreen and protect the affected skin following the procedure.

 Most port-wine stains are harmless.
 But they can sometimes lead to the development of an eye condition called glaucoma if they’re located near the eyes.
 Glaucoma involves high pressure in the eye, which can lead to vision loss if not treated.
-Up to of people with a port-wine stain near the eye develop glaucoma.
+Up to

 If you or your child has a port-wine stain near the eyes, check if: